 Shamrock shakes are minty and smooth with a touch of vanilla to them.

-I have to admit, though, to getting at least one shamrock shake each year around St. Patrick’s day when I was growing up.
+I have to admit to getting at least one shamrock shake each year around St. Patrick’s day when I was growing up, and looking forward to them coming around the next year.
 I love mint, and couldn’t resist the fun of having something “special” to celebrate the holiday.
-We didn’t even ever really go to Mc Donald’s, but would actually make the special trip to get the shake because I loved them so much.
+We didn’t even really go to Mc Donald’s that often, but I would make the special trip to get the shake each year because I loved them so much.

 It has been years since I’ve had my last “real” (but not real food) shamrock shake.
-They don’t serve them here in Spain, so even if I were to want to buy one, I can’t.
-To be honest, knowing the crazy artificial ingredient list of the original would make me feel too guilty to be able to drink one anymore anyway.
+They don’t serve them at the Mc Donald’s restaurants here in Spain, so even if I were to want to buy one, I can’t.
+Now, knowing more about the ingredients, I’d probably feel too guilty to be able to drink one anymore anyway.
 I do admit to missing some of the nostalgia and fun that I associate with them, though.

-Lucky for me, making my own with healthier ingredients is actually quite simple.
+Lucky for me, making a shamrock shake with real food ingredients is actually quite simple.